 Over the past 15 years, more than 200 sites in the human genome have been linked to risk for coronary artery disease (CAD), the leading cause of death worldwide.
 Still, researchers don’t fully understand how those genomic variations alter the function of proteins, cells, or tissues to cause illness — knowledge that could inform the development of new treatments.

-In the study, the international CARDIoGRAMplusC4D consortium, involving scientists from Queen Mary University of London, compiled and analyzed DNA data from more than 1 million people of predominantly European ancestry from UK Biobank, the CARDIoGRAMplusC4D Consortium, prospective cohorts, hospital biobanks and clinical trials, including nearly 200,000 people with coronary artery disease.
+In a massive study, the international CARDIoGRAMplusC4D consortium, involving scientists from Queen Mary University of London, compiled and analyzed DNA data from more than 1 million people of predominantly European ancestry from UK Biobank, the CARDIoGRAMplusC4D Consortium, prospective cohorts, hospital biobanks and clinical trials, including nearly 200,000 people with coronary artery disease.
 The researchers discovered 68 new genome regions, or loci, associated with increased risk for CAD, bringing the total to more than 250.
-They also developed a sweeping approach that incorporates eight diverse lines of evidence and used it to systematically pinpoint 220 candidate causal genes that underlie the associated loci.
+They also developed a sweeping approach that incorporates eight diverse lines of evidence and used it to systematically pinpoint 220 candidate causal genes that underlie the Aassociated loci.
 They verified the role of one of these putative causal genes through genome-editing and cell-based experiments, showing the power of their method to reveal how specific genes might be involved in development of CAD.

 The findings were shared openly in the Cardiovascular Disease Knowledge Portal, developed by scientists at the Broad Institute.